1976 Wimbledon Championships – Men's singles

 Björn Borg defeated Ilie Năstase in the final, 6–4, 6–2, 9–7 to win the gentlemen's singles tennis title at the 1976 Wimbledon Championships.
-It was the first of his five consecutive Wimbledon titles, and he became the first man in the Open Era to win the title without losing a set during the tournament.
+It was the first of his five consecutive Wimbledon titles, and his third major title overall.
+Borg did not lose a set during the tournament, the first man in the Open Era to do so.

 Arthur Ashe was the defending champion, but lost in the fourth round to Vitas Gerulaitis.